kvnyng/Project-Hermes/README.md

 ## Cars and people detection

 Using YoloV3 Convolutional Neural Network architecture we can identify *where* objects of interest are, like cars or persons.
-This Neural Network was trained on MSCOCO dataset and is able to identify 80 different types of objects, including: person, bicycle, car, truck, traffic light, stop sign, cow, horse, among others.
+This Neural Network was trained on MSCOCO dataset and is able to identify 80 different types of objects, including: person, bicycle, car, truck, traffic light, stop sign, cow, horse, etc.

 Prediction sample: